Blue Arrow Juniper

 Juniperus scopulorum 'Blue Arrow'Item #5365 USDA Hardiness Zone: 4 - 9

 An improved selection with tight, bright blue foliage and a very narrow, upright form.
 Perfect as a tall, narrow screens where space is limited.
 Makes a colorful addition to the garden.
+Produces silvery blue berries from late spring to late winter.
 Evergreen.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Watering can be reduced after establishment.
 Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.